Sha-Kumar/Knogram/README.md

 # Graphino

 Graphino app intended to train your brain by puzzles.
+That is, this project is intended to give you the most competitive exam papers with solutions and also some most intresting puzzles for your brain.

 Installation